Within the first few months of this year, Citizen’s Advice have stated that nearly 40 million people have already been targeted by scammers.

 Requests for immediate payment

-If you receive an email or text asking for money, you should always contact the company that's requesting the payment to check if it’s legitimate.
+If you receive an email or text asking for money, you should always contact the company that's requesting the payment via details you find yourself, to check if it’s legitimate.

 How to protect yourself from parcel delivery scams